antoneliasson/kf2monitor/README.md

 to install the JAR into your local repository (in *$HOME/.m2/*).
 You're done!

+If you do this after you already imported the project into your IDE from the Maven POM you may have to nuke the project and re-import it to get your IDE to see the lcdjava classes.

 ### Building kf2monitor

 You should now be able to build kf2monitor by issuing a `mvn compile` in its checked out source directory.
+Unless I've broken the API of lcdjava of course, since it doesn't have a stable release yet.

 [lcdjava]: https://github.com/boncey/lcdjava/